mfkuntz/slate/source/index.md

 `object.get()` should return `{Data:list}` of all sub items returned by the parent item id.
 For example, passing in a ticketId should return all ticketLog items with that ticketId

-`object.updates()` should return `{data:list}` and accept `{lastUpdateCheck:datetime-utc}`, where list is ALL sub items for a parent item that has been updated.
+`object.updates()` should return `{data:list}` and accept `{lastUpdateCheck:datetime}`, where list is ALL sub items for a parent item that has been updated.
 For example, if a new ticketLog is added to a ticket, `updates()` should return ALL ticketLog items for that ticket

 ### How does it work?